PC-SECQRITY/installpostman/README.md

 3-Now install this script simply.

-4-After that nano the script and change the
+4-After that nano the script and edit the line number 4 just replace the file name with your file name then save it.

 5-chmod +x *(copy this command and paste it on command terminal and enter)